-They said the company's motive was to gain access to China's lucrative civilian helicopter market.
+They said the company harmed national security while trying to gain access to China's lucrative civilian helicopter market.

 "P&WC exported controlled U.S. technology to China, knowing it would be used in the development of a military attack helicopter in violation of the U.S. arms embargo with China," said U.S. Attorney David Fein of Connecticut.